Dimeo2/django-cognito-redux/README.md

 # Django Cognito Authentication
 The intent of this library is to provide a package that supports Django and allows an easy implementation for replacing the default Django authentication with an AWS Cognito based authentication.

-This is a fork of [Alex Plants](https://github.com/Olorin92) great work with the original [django-cognito](https://github.com/Olorin92/django_cognito).
+This is a fork of [Alex Plant](https://github.com/Olorin92)'s great work with the original [django-cognito](https://github.com/Olorin92/django_cognito).

 ## Install

+While this may still work on Django 2.x the focus is going to have it be working on Django 3.x.
+PRs are welcome as needed for keeping 2.x working.

 ```
 pip install django-cognito-redux